Geffen Playhouse: History

-The theater was renamed in 1995 after media mogul David Geffen donated $5 million, one of the largest philanthropic donations ever made to an already constructed theater.

-In 2002, the David Geffen Foundation made a $5-million lead gift towards an eventual $17-million capital campaign to renovate the theater, which was originally a Masonic lodge.
-The renovation gutted the theater while keeping its historical character.
+The theater was renamed in 1995 after media mogul David Geffen donated $5 million.
+In 2002, the David Geffen Foundation made a $5-million lead gift towards an eventual $17-million capital campaign to renovate the theater.
 The Geffen reopened on November 16, 2005 with the main 500-seat theater retained and a new 125-seat Audrey Skirball-Kenis Theater added.

 In March 2010, the Playhouse's board of directors named the main stage the Gil Cates Theater.
-Geffen Playhouse founder Gil Cates Sr. died in October 2011.

-Gil Cates, Jr. was appointed executive director in 2004.
-Two funding drives followed, the Geffen Playhouse Legacy Fund and the Innovation Fund.
+Cates died in October 2011.
+Gil Cates, Jr. was appointed executive director in 2015.

-The Geffen Playhouse offers five plays per season in the Gil Cates Theater and three plays per season in the Audrey Skirball Kenis Theater, as well as producing special events in both venues.
-The Playhouse is known for performances by film and television actors, including Nikolaj Coster-Waldau, Idina Menzel, Andy Garcia, Dulé Hill, Jason Alexander, Debbie Allen, Annette Bening, Thora Birch, Dana Delany, Roma Downey, Peter Falk, Ginnifer Goodwin, Neil Patrick Harris, David Hyde Pierce, Carrie Fisher, Jane Kaczmarek, Alfred Molina, Rebecca Pidgeon, George Segal, Martin Short, Alicia Silverstone, Rita Wilson, and James Van Der Beek.

-In August 2017, Matt Shakman was appointed as the new artistic director of the Geffen Playhouse.